SummerTree/shaper/src/ExchangePlugin/doc/exportFeature.rst

 Selection list in the property panel contains a list of exported objects which can be selected in a viewer or object browser.

 **Apply** button exports the file.

 **Cancel** button cancels the operation.

+**GLTF**

+GLTF (GL Transmission Format) is a file format for 3D scenes and models using the JSON standard.
+It supports two formats: `.gltf` (JSON) and `.glb` (binary).

+For the GLTF format, triangulation is required.
+This is usually computed during the visualization of the result, but if result was not displayed (SHAPER not active), triangulation will be computed manually using predefined value.
+In this case triangulation can be different with case, when it computed automatically.

 **TUI Command**: